ayat93a/Task/README.md

 - `/currencies?cca2={Replace what in the curly bracket with your input}`
 4.  `/group` ==> Group countries => region , language
 - `/group?group={Replace what the curly bracket with your input}`
+5. `/file` to download a json file that contain the response from the origin API

 ## DataBase Details
 *connection details*